Our driving emphasis is on fluent, accurate and culturally sensitive communication.

 These tests should be taken far enough in advance to arrange remedial tutoring if necessary.
 The combined non-refundable fee for all three tests is 25 JOD.
 Approval is the prerogative of the program director.

 Visiting guests are welcome to meet the administration during regular operating hours by previous appointment only.
 Please, email us to set up an appointment.

 Our regular office hours are Monday through Thursdays from 8:15 am to 1:00 pm.
 Phone calls and emails are taken care of during our regular working schedule.

-Students should be aware that playing host to visitors from overseas requires a great deal of effort and time and impedes language study.
-As much as is practicable, students should host visitors from overseas only when school is not in session.
+Students should be aware that hosting visitors from overseas requires a great deal of effort and time and impedes language study.
+As much as is practical, students should host visitors only when school is not in session.